 OSHA 501 Train-The-Trainer for Occupational Safety and Health Standards in General Industry – 40-hour program, Upon completion and passing the Department of Labor OSHA Trainer examination, students will be authorized to teach General Industry 10- and 30-hour courses for OSHA 29 CFR 1910 Standards.
 OSHA requires an OSHA 511 course plus other criteria as a prerequisite.

 Hazardous Materials & Emergency Response – 40-hour Site-specific Awareness, Operational and Technician Level Training programs, This training meets or exceeds OSHA 29 CFR 1910.120 and DOT 49 CFR Hazardous Materials Transportation requirements.
-Training is can be performed on-site and incorporates site policy and procedures.
+Training can be performed on-site and incorporates site policy and procedures.

 Powered Industrial Trucks – 8-hour program, Safety training designed to address specific hazards associated with operating powered industrial trucks.
 OSHA’s General Industry Standard 1910.178 Powered Industrial Trucks is extensively examined.